bharathdn/iosApp-Flicks/README.md

 Describe any challenges encountered while building the app.

 * Showing the Network Error caused some issues while refreshing.
+* Tried adding SearchBar using UI, But could not add due to Network error view present on top of TableView.
+  Instead I've added the search bar programmatically and placed it on Navigation Bar

 ## License

     Copyright [2017] [Bharath D N Reddy]